Mizo people: Establishment of chieftainship

 By 1890, following the British annexation of the Lushai Hills, colonial records documented the status of these ruling families.
 The Rokhuma chieftains were assimilated into the predominant Sailo house, leaving little historical trace beyond oral tradition.
 The Zadêng, Thangluaha, and Palian houses, once powerful, were significantly weakened under British rule, retaining authority over only a few settlements under colonial protection.
 Meanwhile, Rivung chiefs settled near the Twipra Kingdom, becoming the first Lushai leaders recorded in historical sources as early as 1777.
 The Ṭhangura house, later known as the Sailo clan, emerged as the most influential ruling group, consolidating power over much of the Lushai Hills frontier.

 Selesih

 Selesih was one of the largest and most renowned settlements of the Mizo clans.
 This settlement was formed around 1720 with the cooperation of seven chiefs who sought to defend against raids from tribes across the Ṭiau River.
 Sailova's sons Chungnunga and Lianlula, with their sons, established Selesih, which was originally a settlement under Pu Kawlha.
-The coalition consisted of Lalhlûma, Rohnâa, Lalchêra, Pu Kawlha, Darliankula and Darpuiliana.
-The settlement, with a population estimated to be between 50,000 and 100,000, housed approximately 7,000 homes, making it one of the most prosperous and populous settlements in ancient Mizoram.
+The coalition consisted of Lalhlûma, Rohnâa, Lalchêra, Pu Kawlha, Darliankuala and Darpuiliana.
+Selesih was home to 7000 households and for this reason was also known as Selesih Sangsarih khua.

 In terms of modern-day Mizoram, it was situated between Khawbung South and Zawlsei in Champhai district.

 Spoken by the Sailo clan, the Lusei dialect emerged as the dominant form of speech within the settlement.
 As the settlement expanded and mingled with neighbouring clans, the Lusei dialect gained prominence and eventually became the cornerstone of the modern Mizo language.